lilymaya/flatoyster_SVs_parallelism/variant_calling.md

 Now we want to exclude these filtered sites using SelectVariants

-Automatically applied read filter:
+Automatically applied read filter: WellformedReadFilter
-WellformedReadFilter- tests whether a read is "well-formed" -- that is, is free of major internal inconsistencies and issues that could lead to errors downstream.

 Additional filters:
---exclude-filtered		 	Don't include filtered sites (i.e. have anything other than `.` or `PASS` in the FILTER field).
+- exclude-filtered		 	-don't include filtered sites (i.e. have anything other than `.` or `PASS` in the FILTER field).
---exclude-non-variants		Don't include non-variant sites (should already be only variant sites but just in case)
+- exclude-non-variants		-don't include non-variant sites (should already be only variant sites but just in case)

 ```
 #!/usr/bin/env bash